Sainte-Julie, Quebec: Government

-Sainte-Julie is part of the federal electoral district of Montarville, which is represented by Stéphane Bergeron of the Bloc Québécois.
-It is also part of the provincial electoral district of Verchères, which is represented by Suzanne Dansereau of the Coalition Avenir Québec.
+Sainte-Julie is part of the federal electoral district of Mont-Saint-Bruno—L'Acadie, which is represented by Bienvenu-Olivier Ntumba of the Liberal Party.
+It is also part of the provincial electoral district of Verchères, which is represented by Suzanne Roy of the Coalition Avenir Québec.

 Infrastructure

 The Sainte-Julie public transit system provides commuter and local bus services.

 Quebec Autoroute 20, Quebec Autoroute 30 and Quebec Route 229 cross the city.